 Parked the van with the trailer hooked on inside the future shop to make sure it would fit like I was thinking.

 The neighbor put in a storm shelter and had some extra dirt so they brought it over to my yard.
+Thanks for the dirt and free entertainment Dan!
+The kids loved it.

 Next obstacle was removing this paver wall.
 Not fun, but it must be done.
 Like the shed, this wall was working towards falling over also.